Agents

 | Group by Repository (default) | Worktrees grouped under their repository, then by pinned status and label |

-Sort Chronologically keeps your most recent work on top by bucketing worktrees into time ranges, so you don't have to hunt for what you touched today:
+Both flat modes bucket worktrees into time ranges, so you don't have to hunt for recent work:

 - Pinned — worktrees you've pinned, always first